appuio/docs/services/webserver/webserver.rst

     :emphasize-lines: 6, 8, 13-14

     variables:
-        OC_REGISTRY_URL: "registry.appuio.ch"
+        OC_REGISTRY_URL: registry.appuio.ch
-        OC_REGISTRY_IMAGE: "$OC_REGISTRY_URL/$KUBE_NAMESPACE/webserver"
+        OC_REGISTRY_IMAGE: $OC_REGISTRY_URL/$KUBE_NAMESPACE/webserver

-    build:
+        OC_VERSION: 1.3.3

+    build-staging:
-        environment: staging
+      environment: webserver-staging
-        stage: deploy
+      stage: deploy-staging
-        image: appuio/docs_runner_oc:1.3.3
+      image: appuio/gitlab-runner-oc:$OC_VERSION
       services:
         - docker:dind
       script:
         # login to the service account to get access to the internal registry
         - oc login $KUBE_URL --token=$KUBE_TOKEN
         - docker login -u serviceaccount -p `oc whoami -t` $OC_REGISTRY_URL
+        # build the docker image and tag it as latest
-            # pull the latest image from APPUiO, build a new one using it as cache and push APPUiO
+        # use the current latest image as a caching source
         - docker pull $OC_REGISTRY_IMAGE:latest
         - docker build --cache-from $OC_REGISTRY_IMAGE:latest -t $OC_REGISTRY_IMAGE:latest .
+        # push the image to the internal registry
         - docker push $OC_REGISTRY_IMAGE:latest

 What happens in this snippet is that we login to APPUiO using the OpenShift CLI, specifying the parameters that we set in the Kubernetes integration as URL and login token.
 We then login to the internal APPUiO registry with the username ``serviceaccount`` (doesn't matter what your SA is actually called) and a password that we get directly from the OC CLI using ``oc whoami -t``.

 Important to know is that Gitlab CI will only inject ``KUBE_URL`` and ``KUBE_TOKEN`` as environment variables if the job is classified as a deployment job (which means that it has to contain an ``environment: xyz`` property).
 For more information about deployment jobs and variables see #2.

 The URL to the registry as well as the name of the image we will be building are specified as CI variables in lines 1-3.
-The custom runner we introduced in the snippet (``image: appuio/docs_runner_oc:1.3.3``) simply extends the official ``docker:latest`` with the OC CLI.
+The custom runner we introduced in the snippet (``image: appuio/gitlab-runner-oc:1.3.3``) simply extends the official ``docker:latest`` with the OC CLI.

 **Relevant Readings / Resources**